space-apes/codeBowl/codeBowlComplexBackup.md

 ![Blue Player Attacks Red Player With No Ally](images/codeBowlAttackSetupNoAlly.png)
 <br>
-<i> Blue player attacks red player with 50% chance success </i>
+<i> Blue player sets up an attack on red player with 50% chance success </i>

 ![Blue Player Attacks Red Player With Ally](images/codeBowlAttackSetupAlly.png)
 <br>
-<i> Blue player attacks red player with 75% chance success because another blue player is adjacent to target</i>
+<i> Blue player sets up attack on red player with 75% chance success because another blue player is adjacent to target</i>

 ### Knockdown and Injury:
 If a player fails an attack or receives a successful attack they are knocked down.
 This means they drop the ball if they have it and that they must 'stand up' their next action, causing a -3 penalty to their movement and an inability to perform an attack.
 Whenever a player is knocked down there is also a chance the player will be injured and removed from the game: with a 10% base chance and +5% for each point of strength the attacker has.